parkermccurley/everywhere.js-server/README.md

 ### Synopsis
-everywhere.js is a collection of JavaScript boilerplate repositiories which exist to provide an immediate entry point to development whenever inspiration strikes. the goal of the project is to provide these boilerplate repositories for every (reasonable) platform that JavaScript runs on.
+everywhere.js is a collection of JavaScript boilerplate repositiories which exist to provide an immediate entry point to development whenever inspiration strikes.
+The goal of the project is to provide a boilerplate repository for every (reasonable) platform that JavaScript runs on.
+The concept behind each repository is to have a near-zero startup time, but also act as a blank canvas.
+In this repository, for example, there is an example model to act as a template for modeling and routing, but it does nothing else.

 This repository provides an express-powered Web API.
 If you choose to use mongoDB as your data source, time from `git clone` to active development is mere